zshehri/CTU/README.md

   3. System: All permissions are granted (meant for system accounts, such as PVWA default accounts ...)

 - These roles will be imported from an excel file, following the [template](https://github.com/zshehri/CTU/blob/master/Templates/Bulk_permission_changes.csv).
-- You can change these roles/permissions as you like to fit your needs (from [here](https://github.com/zshehri/CTU/blob/a4a8045b1e6d7f701072e12415dbb4568e66923b/CTU.ps1#L133))
+- You can change these roles/permissions as you like to fit your requirements ( `Set-AssignSafeMember` function)
-- The script applied permission changes to over 500 users from an excel file and worked like a charm!
+- The script worked like a charm, and successfully applied permission changes to over 500 users from an excel file.

 ## Disclaimer: